 Not only am I gluten-intolerant, I have a life-threatening allergy to wheat (apparently I am the only one my allergist has ever seen with an actual wheat allergy).
-I also react to oats (even gluten-free oats).
+I also react to oats themselves (even gluten-free oats).
 Read about this common intolerance that gluten-free folks often have at Oats and Gluten Intolerance: It’s Complicated.
 And I have have Oral Allergy Syndrome (OAS), which means that I cannot eat most fruits, vegetables, and nuts in their raw state (I can eat most of them well-cooked except for broccoli, avocado, and eggplant).
 My daughter has a life-threatening allergy to peanuts and is sensitive to soy.
 Add to this a husband who reacts to almonds and lemons–and you can imagine how this combo platter keeps life interesting, to say the least!

 I’m also the website editor for the site Canning Across America.
 Currently the site is down–we’re trying to decide what to do with it.
 Canning Across America is an ad-hoc collective of folks all over the US who want to keep the traditions of food preserving alive.
 Canning is very fun and I love to do it with my family and with my pals.
 I then use my canned goods (mostly jam) in my baked goods.
 Win-win!

 * in relation to the whole mouse-bat thing, you may call me Ishmael.